bcgov/simsbc/README.md

 ### Project Status

-`simsbc` is experimental.
-New features will be released as the Species Inventory Management System’s API develops.
+This package is experimental.
+New features will be released as the Species Inventory Management System develops.

 ### Getting Help or Reporting an Issue